Reviewed: 15th October 2015

 According to the trade body Oil and Gas UK, there have been as many as 60,000 jobs lost within the British energy sector and related markets since the beginning of 2014.

 At Real Business Rescue, our advisers are currently helping a number of contractors and suppliers who are struggling due to the knock-on effect of the falling price of oil.
 Do you know where your work pipeline is?
 If the answer is uncertain, contact us today and a member of our team will be on hand to provide advice through a free consultation either on the phone or in person at our Aberdeen office.
-Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.